Moses Denson

-Moses Denson (born July 6, 1944) is a former American football running back in the National Football League for the Washington Redskins.
+Moses Denson (born July 6, 1944) is an American former professional football running back in the National Football League (NFL) for the Washington Redskins.
 He played college football at the University of Maryland Eastern Shore.

 Denson played three seasons for the Montreal Alouettes of the Canadian Football League (CFL).
 He was a CFL all-star twice, and won the Grey Cup in 1970, where his broken-play pass for a touchdown to Ted Alflen in the first quarter was the game's turning point.